zacksmash/laravel-mcp-apps/README.md

 }
 ```

+Now, you can visit the "Tools" section, click on the `weather-tool`, then click "Execute".
+You should see a fully working example MCP app that's ready to be deployed to ChatGPT as a custom connector! 🎉

+This app includes an example of some of the functions and features of the OpenAI window API, using the built in Vue composables.

 ### MCP App Build

 Custom build config lives in `vite.mcp.config.ts`.
 Source TypeScript for Apps & tools lives under `resources/mcp`.
 Build artifacts land in `public/build` and are referenced by the view template in `resources/views/mcp/app.blade.php`.